A French diplomat saved an Afghan refugee’s pet bird. Now it says ‘bonjour’ and has become a symbol of hope.

 This month, Alia, who Chatel estimates is aged between 18 and 20, found him on Twitter.
 He has sent her photos of Juji, and reassured her that she could “come any time to see him and collect him.”
 She sent him a “moving” reply.

-“She told me, ‘in this evacuation, I lost everything.
+“She told me, ‘In this evacuation, I lost everything.
 I lost my home, I lost my home country, I lost my life.
 But the fact that the bird is alive and so well-looked after gives me hope to restore it.’”

 Read more: